VANDAL/prism/docs/source/quickstart.rst

 Quickstart
 ==========

-This document will go through building and running |project|.
+This page will quickly walk you through building and running |project|.

 Building Prism
 --------------